prio/exwindow/README.md

 ExWindow
 ========

-A simple implmenetion of sliding windows for Elixir.
+A simple implementation of sliding windows for Elixir.
 Please see [blog.jonharrington.org/simple-sliding-windows-in-elixir/ ](http://blog.jonharrington.org/simple-sliding-windows-in-elixir/) for more information.